Data-Free Knowledge Distillation for LiDAR-Aided Beam Tracking in MmWave Systems: Abstract

 \section{Abstract}

-Multimodal sensing reduces beam training overhead but is constrained by machine learning complexity and dataset demands.
-To address this, we propose a data-free (DF) knowledge distillation (KD) framework for efficient LiDAR-aided mmWave beam tracking, i.e., predicting the best current and future beams.
-Specifically, we propose a knowledge inversion framework, where a generator synthesizes LiDAR input data from random noise, guided by a loss function defined on the features and outputs of a pre-trained teacher model.
-The student model is then trained using the synthetic data and knowledge distilled from the teacher.
-The generator’s loss combines three terms, called metadata loss, activation loss, and entropy loss.
-For student training, in addition to the standard Kullback-Leibler divergence loss, we also consider a mean-squared error (MSE) loss between the teacher and student logits.
-Simulation results show that the proposed DF-KD (slightly) outperforms the teacher in Top-1 and Top-5 accuracies.
-Moreover, we observe that the metadata loss contributes significantly to the generator’s performance, and that the MSE loss for the student can effectively replace the standard KD loss while requiring fewer fine-tuned hyperparameters.
+We propose a data-free knowledge distillation (DF-KD) framework for LiDAR-aided mmWave beam tracking, where the objective is to predict the optimal current and future beams from a sequence of past LiDAR measurements.
+Specifically, we propose a knowledge inversion approach where a generator synthesizes LiDAR-like sequences from random noise, using a metadata loss to align the teacher's internal feature statistics of synthetic and real data, without access to raw LiDAR samples.
+The student model is then trained exclusively on the synthetic data using either the Kullback-Leibler (KL) divergence loss or a proposed mean squared error (MSE) loss between the teacher's and student's raw output logits.
+Simulation results on the DeepSense dataset demonstrate the effectiveness of the proposed approach.
+In particular, the proposed convolutional neural network-gated recurrent unit (CNN-GRU) teacher architecture yields superior DF-KD student performance compared to GRU-only alternatives, and the MSE loss achieves performance comparable to the standard KD loss while requiring fewer hyperparameters.